top of page

 Biography

 Dr Shan manages a wide variety of arterial and venous conditions in a multidisciplinary environment.
-He takes pride in supporting his patients throughout their entire treatment journey.
-Patients are cared for at academic centres of excellence, supported by a highly qualified team of physicians, anaesthetists, intensivists, and allied health staff.
+He is known for engaging his patients in shared decision-making in a way that is simple and easy to understand.
+Dr Shan takes pride in supporting his patients throughout their entire treatment journey.
+Patients are cared for at academic centres of excellence, supported by a highly qualified team of physicians, anaesthetists, intensivists, and allied health professionals.
 Dr Shan provides 7 convenient consulting locations throughout Melbourne, the Macedon Ranges, and Gippsland.
-On-site or nearby vascular laboratory ultrasounds performed by specialist-trained vascular sonographers are organised for all patients.
+On-site or nearby vascular laboratory ultrasounds performed by specialist vascular sonographers are organised for all patients.

 The University of Melbourne